Adventures in a Messy Life

 why child why did you eat the chapstick during the apple preschool unit

-This all came up because I’m updating old posts, and my original preschool apple unit post (which I’ve since deleted because it was so crazy) was a mess, and I loved the ideas, but really don’t think everyone wanted to also hear all about how my daughter found the flavored chapstick and ate half a tube at one point.
+This all came up because I’m updating old posts, and my original preschool apple unit post (which I’ve since deleted because it was so crazy) was a mess, I loved the ideas, but really don’t think everyone wanted to also hear all about how my daughter found the flavored chapstick and ate half a tube at one point.

 (There are affiliate links in here)

-Preschool apple unit great for homeschoolers!
+preschool apple unit great for homeschoolers

 Apple books